JamesGelok/idi/README.md

-# idi
+# idibidi

-work in progress
+A way of building classes with nice defaults. (currently in alpha & not ready for production)